jnsp/nvim-config/README.md

 This script adds shortcuts, for example `<C-n>` means `Ctrl-n` and it toggles the file tree on the editor.

+### commentary.vim

+This is the Vim plugin artist, Tim Pope's [commentary.vim](https://github.com/tpope/vim-commentary).
+Just use `gcc` to comment out some codes.
+I used to do `visual-block mode` when I commented out without `commentary.vim`.
+This is much easier absolutely.

 ### pylintrc

 ### Tmux Plugin Manager